-As of the end of the current fiscal year, the District's governmental funds reported a combined ending fund surplus of \$464,728.
+As of the end of the current fiscal year, the District's governmental funds reported a combined ending fund surplus of \$557,327.

 The general fund is the chief operating fund of the District.
-At the end of the current fiscal year, the unassigned fund balance of the general fund was \$233,394.
-During the current fiscal year, the fund balance of the District's general fund increased by \$19,412 as with the refinancing of the bonds in fiscal 2018, the principal and interest payments decreased.
+At the end of the current fiscal year, the unassigned fund balance of the general fund was \$224,764.
+During the current fiscal year, the fund balance of the District's general fund increased by \$43,548.